Geolykt/EasyConomy/README.md

    - 1.16.4 or above
    - The [Vault Plugin](https://dev.bukkit.org/projects/vault) implementing vault-api 1.7 or beyond
 * Minestom
+   - Minestom API ddf8cc383d or later
-   - A more recent version
+   - A persistent-UUID capable server implementation
 * Java
    - 11 or higher.
 This is meant to be used for serious production use, if you are still running Java 8 you are out of luck